akalkatzakos/akalkatzakos.github.io/_posts/2015-07-12-quick-akka-example.md

 + Albert received FoundWithHelp
 + Albert found: 16, Jul

-Running the progrma with another input having a unique day (e.g. 19 May) prints the following:
+Running the program with another input having a unique day (e.g. 19 May) prints the following:

 + App -> Start to Bernard
 + App -> Start to Albert